Historical Apoplexy · State Legislative Adaptations · Michigan

 (D) "Food assurance center" means a state-operated facility

-Laws for the purpose of distributing food products to Michigan
+Compiled Laws for the purpose of distributing food products to

-(5%) of the production cost of a food product, applied to cover the
+cent (5%) of the production cost of a food product, applied to

-operational costs of a food assurance center, including but not
+cover the operational costs of a food assurance center, including

 transportation.

-determined by the department based on wholesale acquisition price
+as determined by the department based on wholesale acquisition

-from producers, cooperatives, or the most proximate point in the
+price from producers, cooperatives, or the most proximate point in

-(G) "Resource library" means the distribution system established
+(G) "Resource library" means a distribution system in which goods

 (A) There is hereby created in the Department of Agriculture and